Noise barrier: Design

+Examples of noise barriers required to subdue various noise sources.

 The acoustical science of noise barrier design is based upon treating an airway or railway as a line source.
 The theory is based upon blockage of sound ray travel toward a particular receptor; however, diffraction of sound must be addressed.

+A barrier's acoustic performance is commonly expressed as its insertion loss - the reduction in sound level at the receiver produced by inserting the barrier into an otherwise open path.
+For a thin, rigid barrier, the insertion loss is governed largely by the Fresnel number $N = 2\delta/\lambda$, where δ is the difference between the length of the shortest sound path passing over the top of the barrier and the straight-line distance from source to receiver, and λ is the wavelength.
+Taller barriers, barriers placed closer to the source or receiver, and higher frequencies all increase δ/λ and therefore the attenuation.
+The empirical design charts published by Maekawa, which relate the Fresnel number to barrier attenuation, remain a widely used basis for barrier design.

 Sound waves bend (downward) when they pass an edge, such as the apex of a noise barrier.
-Barriers that block line of sight of a highway or other source will therefore block more sound.
+Barriers that block line of sight will therefore block more sound.
 Further complicating matters is the phenomenon of refraction, the bending of sound rays in the presence of an inhomogeneous atmosphere.
 Wind shear and thermocline produce such inhomogeneities.
 The sound sources modeled must include engine noise, tire noise, and aerodynamic noise, all of which vary by vehicle type and speed.

 The noise barrier may be constructed on private land, on a public right-of-way, or on other public land.
 Because sound levels are measured using a logarithmic scale, a reduction of nine decibels is equivalent to elimination of approximately 86 percent of the unwanted sound power.